 Manager, Scottish Mortgage

-Tom joined Baillie Gifford in 2000 and became a Partner of the firm in 2012.
-After serving as Deputy Manager for five years, Tom was appointed Joint Manager of Scottish Mortgage Investment Trust in 2015.
-During his time at Baillie Gifford he has worked in the Developed Asia, UK Equity and Long Term Global Growth teams.
-Tom’s investment interest is focused on high growth companies both in listed equity markets and as an investor in private companies.
+Tom Slater is manager of Scottish Mortgage.
+He joined Baillie Gifford in 2000 and became a partner of the firm in 2012.
+Tom joined the Scottish Mortgage team as deputy manager in 2009, before assuming the role of Manager in 2015.
+Beyond that, he is the head of the US Equities team and a member of another long-term growth equity strategy.
+During his time at Baillie Gifford, Tom has also worked in the Developed Asia and UK Equity teams.
+Tom’s investment interest is focused on high-growth companies both in listed equity markets and as an investor in private companies.
 He graduated BSc in Computer Science with Mathematics from the University of Edinburgh in 2000.

 This communication was produced and approved at the time stated and may not have been updated subsequently.
 It represents views held at the time of production and may not reflect current thinking.